kdmandawe/rtr/README.md

 implement the solution.

 #### Key Players (or Objects :)
 - ToyRobot - the shiny smart robot in the story above.
 This is the main player.
-He performs accordingly depending on what command is fed.
+It performs accordingly depending on what command is fed.
 - TableTop - the table in the story above.
 This is where the robot will perform its movements.
-The ToyRobot therefore has to be assigned with a TableTop
+The ToyRobot therefore has to be assigned with a TableTop.
 - ToyRobotSimulator - this corresponds to the 'setup' on the story above.
 This will hold the key Objects above.
-First it receives the raw commands and then translate those into Command objects which the robot can understand for the corresponding action
+First it receives the raw commands and then translate those into Command objects which the robot can understand for the corresponding action.
-- InputHandler - the ToyRobotSimulator will have this to understand input commands
+- InputHandler - the ToyRobotSimulator will have this to understand input commands.
+- ToyRobotPlayer - this is the robot-fanatic kid.
+This is the client that wants to 'play' the simulator.

 #### DESIGN PATTERNS